clement-deltel/dotfiles/software.md

 # Software <!-- omit in toc -->

-Here is a list of tools that could be interesting and further enhance the stack, as well as tools that I no longer use or are obsolete.
+Here is a list of tools that could be interesting and further enhance the stack, as well as tools that I no longer use or which are obsolete.

 ## Table of Contents <!-- omit in toc -->